rmind/rvault/README.md

 #### What if I would forget my passphrase?

 It would be practically impossible to decrypt the data.
+However, if you made a back of the effective encryption key, then you can recover your data.

 ## Caveats